-- Interagency EJ Committee members submit ideas for core principles of community engagement to the EJ Coordinators. - EJ Coordinators synthesize feedback from the Interagency EJ Committee, the listening session, and the public input survey into Draft 1 (this document).
+- Interagency EJ Committee members submit ideas for core principles of community engagement to the EJ Coordinators. - EJ Coordinators synthesize feedback from the Interagency EJ Committee, the listening session, and the public input survey into Draft 1.

-August 11, 2023: Interagency EJ Committee meeting to refine Draft 1 of the core principles of community engagement - opportunity for public comment.
+August 11, 2023: Interagency EJ Committee meeting to refine Draft 1 of the core principles of community engagement - opportunity for public comment (you can reference the August 11, 2023, draft minutes).

-- EJ Coordinators synthesize Interagency EJ Committee and public feedback into Draft 2. - Draft 2 is distributed to the EJ Advisory Council and the public.
+- EJ Coordinators synthesize feedback from Interagency EJ Committee and public into Draft 2 (this document). - Draft 2 is distributed to the EJ Advisory Council and posted online.